pawel-up/tabs-split-layout/docs/rendering.md

 A lot to unpack here.

-The `layout.render()` function takes a single argument which is the callback function called for each item rendered in each panel.
-When the callback is called, it has two argument: the item to render and whether the item is currently visible to the user.
-Depending on your rendering strategy, you can choose to hide the tab content (line in the example above) or you can ignore rendering anything.
+The `layout.render()` function takes a single argument, which is the callback function called for each item rendered in each panel.
+When the callback is called, it has two arguments: the item to render and whether the item is currently visible to the user.
+Depending on your rendering strategy, you can choose to hide the tab content (line in the example above), or you can ignore rendering anything.

 If you decide to render the content, add the `data-key` with the item's key to the parent element of the content.
 The view uses it in some cases, like dispatching the `resize` event on the element when it becomes visible.
 It is also used to handle accessibility.

 The library uses the highly efficient `lit-html` library to render the view.
 The `lit-html` uses the template literals to render the markup.
-It uses it's own notation system to manipulate attributes, properties, and events.
+It uses its notation system to manipulate attributes, properties, and events.
 Learn more about template rendering in [lit documentation](https://lit.dev/docs/components/rendering/).

 If you are using VSCode, you can install the [Lit Plugin](https://marketplace.visualstudio.com/items?itemName=runem.lit-plugin) for templates syntax support.